'They have become the new religion': Esther Perel says we expect too much from relationships

 I often tell people, 'How many of you find yourself bringing the best of you to work, and the leftovers home?'- Esther Perel

-That's what I'm trying to sometimes take on... as if other people's behavior, as long as they have not strayed, can remain commendable, and that maybe is a moral hierarchy I don't necessarily agree with.
+That's what I'm trying to sometimes take on ... as if other people's behaviour, as long as they have not strayed, can remain commendable, and that maybe is a moral hierarchy I don't necessarily agree with.
 That doesn't mean I justify, condone or encourage cheating or infidelity whatsoever.

 But I have studied infidelity for the last 12 years now.
 Never has it been easier to cheat.
 Never has it been more difficult to keep a secret.
 And never have we been more encouraged to stray because we live in the era where we feel entitled to be happy.